cambragol/advent-of-the-trinity/_posts/2023-10-19-Quest_Box_Back.md

 I am not sure what will work best.
 The original text has a border which may have been slightly transparent, but simulating that would mean removing the original blurry text border on all the words, otherwise if I apply a transparent border, the flaws of the orginal will show through and throw off any hope of cleaned up perfection.

 In any case it is done.
-Just have to decide with font style to go with.
+Just have to decide which font style to go with.
 I will be adding the final files to my 'resources' section in the next few days.